OlaHPH/ex1/h3-Attaaack.md

   Answer in the context of Mitre Att&ck, and pick examples that are different from the chapter in task x.
    * Define tactic and give an example.

 The one I picked here is Execution (https://attack.mitre.org/tactics/TA0002/).
 As briefly mentioned in the previous part, execution refers to the act of TA running malicious code inside the victim's environment, either local or remote.
 This is usually paired with other tactics' techniques to acchieve broader goals, like getting data or "getting to know" the network, system.

    * Define technique and subtechnique, and give an example of each.

-There are 13 techniques included in this tactic and 21 subtechniques, of those, I focus on T1204.
+There are 13 techniques included in this tactic and 21 subtechniques, of those, I focus here on T1204.
 User Execution and its subtechniques (malicious emails, links and/or images).
 User Execution usually goes in pair with other techniques, among them, most often, Phishing from Initial Access or may also occur at later phases of an instrution, for example, Command and Control via Remote Access Software.
 Using this tactic, TA "tricks" (social engineers) the victims into conducting specific actions to gain excecution.
 Few examples:

   * user executing malicious code by opening a malicious document file, or links - in my opinion, this is one of most common/frequent form of techniques used.
 The TA (phisher/scammer) would send a "fake" email (looking like a legit one) containing a link/file asking for action from the user/victim.
 The user then clicks on the link or open the file attached which triggers downloading some malware without the user's knowledge and this later exploits and infect user' system.
 Example: [zdnet article -   hackers sending email with pdf file containing embedded word document triggering Snake keyloggermalware dowload to steal information](https://www.zdnet.com/article/this-malware-spreading-pdf-uses-a-sneaky-file-name-to-trick-the-unwary/))